ZhiruiFeng/CarsMemory/README.md

 Q4: How to simulate manual annotator?

 A4: We use a worse ML model as the build-in model for processing, then use a better model as annotator to do scale up the whole pipeline.
+If we were using annotated dataset to test, we could just use the right annotation to compare.

 **V1.2** + Simulated manual annotator at the application

-**V1.3** + Record and analysis the feedback to evaluate the build-in model V1.4 - + Add value evaluation after processing
+**V1.3** + Record and analysis the feedback to evaluate the build-in model

+**V1.4** + Add value evaluation after processing

 Q5: How to eliminate the data redundancy?